-To help the City of Akron address the degraded stream and proposed OCIT outfall impacts, Biohabitats was asked to prepare a restoration/compensatory mitigation plan.
+To help the City of Akron address the degraded stream and proposed Ohio Canal Interceptor Tunnel (OCIT) outfall impacts, Biohabitats was asked to prepare a restoration/compensatory mitigation plan.
 Biohabitats developed a design that would not only achieve specific goals such as bank stabilization and safe conveyance of 100-year flows, but also improve the ecological conditions of the Little Cuyahoga River.
-The design, focused on restoring fish migration by removing a concrete encased sewer line which crossed the site and maximizing the benefits of bioengineering, also restores aquatic and riparian habitat, improves water quality, and allows the Little Cuyahoga River riparian zone to better function as a wildlife corridor.
-The design also enhances the towpath user experience, by creating a “green” corridor of native vegetation along the River, as opposed to rip rap.
+The design, which focused on restoring fish migration, through the removal of a concrete encased sewer line which crossed the site, and maximizing the benefits of bioengineering, also restored aquatic and riparian habitat, improved water quality, and allowed the Little Cuyahoga River riparian zone to better function as a wildlife corridor.
+The design also enhanced the towpath user experience, by creating a “green” corridor of native vegetation along the River, as opposed to rip rap.

 Biohabitats shepherded the project from the initial geomorphic assessment through concept development and permitting strategy to final design document production.
 The project is scheduled for construction in Fall 2018, Spring of 2019.